Using Power Query in Excel: Simplify Data Cleaning and Transformation

 5. Filtering and Sorting Data

-1. Click the filter icon in the column header.
+1. Click the filter icon in a column header.

 6. Merging and Appending Queries